-- 2.9 The AML/ATF Regulations came into effect for all law firms that are independent professionals pursuant to Regulation 2 (1) of the AML/ATF Regulations on 15 August 2012 by BR 63/2012. - 2.10 The AML/ATF Regulations only apply to certain activities of independent professionals and these are set out in Regulation 2(1) of the AML/ATF Regulations.
-In terms of activities covered it should be noted that: - i. managing client monies is narrower than handling it; and - ii. operating or managing a bank account is wider than simply opening a client account.
-It would be likely to cover, for example, lawyers being a co-signatory on an account, acting as a trustee, exercising a power of attorney, or acting as a receiver. - 2.11 The Board has confirmed that the following would not generally be regarded as participating in business falling within the services described in the definition of "independent professional" in Regulation 2(1): - Payment on account of costs to a legal professional or payment of a lawyer's bill. - ii.
-In respect of payments on account of costs, law firms should ensure that the payment is proportionate to the issue in respect of which the firm is asked to advise upon. - iii.
-In respect of payment of a lawyer's bill, if the lawyer knowing that any property is or in whole or in part directly, or indirectly, represents the proceeds of criminal conduct or suspects that the payment is made out of the proceeds of criminal conduct, this would constitute an offence under Section 45 of the Proceeds of Crime Act iv.
-Provision of legal advice
+2.10 The AML/ATF Regulations came into effect for accounting firms that are independent professionals pursuant to Regulation 2 (1) of the AML/ATF Regulations on 15 August 2012 by BR 63/ 2012.

+2.11 The AML/ATF Regulations only apply to certain activities of independent professionals and these are set out in Regulation 2(1) of the AML/ATF Regulations.
+In terms of those activities covered it should be noted that:

+- i. managing client monies is narrower than handling it; and - ii. operating or managing a bank account is wider than simply opening a client account.
+It would be likely to cover, for example accountants acting as a trustee, exercising a power of attorney, or acting as a receiver.

+2.12 The Board has confirmed that the following would not generally be regarded as participating in business falling within the services described in the definition of "independent professional" in Regulation 2(1):

+- i.
+Payment on account of costs to accountancy professionals or payment of an accountant's bill. - ii.
+In respect of payments on account of costs, accounting firms should ensure that the payment is proportionate to the issue in respect of which the firm is asked to advise. - iii.
+In respect of payment of an accountants' bill, if the accountant knowing that any property is or in whole or in part directly represents the proceeds of criminal conduct or suspects that the payment is made out of the proceeds of criminal conduct, this would constitute an offence under Section 45 of the Proceeds of Crime Act.

+Provision of accountancy advice

-- a.
-In relation to the provision of legal advice, a lawyer needs to consider whether they are providing legal advice or whether they are a lawyer participating in a transaction by assisting in its planning or its execution.
-Ultimately, each case will have to be decided on its own facts and it is a matter for each firm to form a view. - b.
-However, generally, the giving of generic advice, or advice specific to a transaction in terms of whether such a transaction is possible under Bermuda law or what factors are taken into account in making such a transaction possible, will only constitute the giving of legal advice where the decision has not already been taken to proceed with the transaction. - c.
-Where a decision is made to proceed with a transaction set out in Regulation 2(1) of the AML/ATF Regulations, drafting documentation to enable that transaction to proceed, or seeking information to advise further on the planning or execution of the transaction will fall within the scope of the AML/ATF Regulations. - v.
-Participation in litigation or a form of alternative dispute resolution. - a.
-The following guidance should be taken into account: - b.
-In relation to litigation involving trusts where the proposed resolution includes a change in trusteeship or the application related to asking the Court to approve a future transaction, then the requirements of the AML/ATF Regulations may apply;
+2.13 In relation to the provision of accountancy advice, an accountant needs to consider whether they are providing accounting advice or whether they are an accountant participating in a transaction by assisting in its planning or its execution.
+Ultimately, each case will have to be decided on its own facts and it is a matter for each firm to form a view.

+2.14 However, generally, the giving of generic advice, or advice specific to a transaction in terms of whether such a transaction is possible under Bermuda Law or what factors are taken into account in making such a transaction possible, will only constitute the giving of accounting advice where the decision has not already been taken to proceed with the transaction.

+2.15 Where a decision is made to proceed with a transaction set out in Regulation 2(1) of the AML/ATF Regulations, drafting documentation to enable that transaction to proceed, or seeking information to advise further on the planning or execution of the transaction will fall within the scope of the AML/ATF Regulations.

+Participation in litigation or a form of alternative dispute resolution.

+2.16 In relation to litigation involving trusts where the proposed resolution includes a change in trusteeship or the application related to asking the Court to approve a future transaction, then the requirements of the AML/ATF Regulations may apply;

-In respect of advising clients on insolvency or debt collection matters relating to individuals or entities, the requirements of the AML/ATF Regulations may apply.
+2.17 In respect of advising clients on insolvency matters relating to individuals or entities, the requirements of the AML/ATF Regulations may apply.